tensorflow/lingvo/README.md

 ### Docker

-The docker files in the `docker` directory.
-They provide a blueprint of how to install and run the software in multiple configuration.
+The docker files in the `docker` directory provide a blueprint of how to install and run the software in multiple configuration.

 ### Installation